-That endless love affair is no secret.
+That endless and unabashed love affair is no secret.
 Babka is the ultimate dessert comfort food, Jewish soul food.
 Mind you, babka mania extends way beyond Jewish homes and Shtibles, and pours into all homes, Jewish or not, European or not, the same way other Old World Jewish Classics like bagels, lox, herring, chopped liver and pastrami do.
 New York plays a major role in immortalizing all these Jewish favorites and the folklore associated with each of them.

 Babka goes by several affectionate aliases:

 cheese, chocolate, cinnamon/raisins, nuts, even jam.
 It originated in Eastern Europe.
 No point in arguing about who was first to immortalize it, Jewish Cuisine or Christian Cuisine.
 The genealogical lines are blurred, making its exact origin uncertain.
-But kids, there’s plenty of room for every babka, for every name it goes by, for all variations in all kitchens, and for every shape (ring, loaf, two-rope braid, individual muffin-shaped), so let’s all play in the same great babka sandbox!
+But kids, there’s plenty of room for all Babkas, for every name it goes by, for all variations in all kitchens, and for every shape (ring, loaf, two-rope braid, individual muffin-shaped), so let’s all play in the same great babka sandbox!

 This begs the question: Why so much ado about babka, as opposed to any other cake?
-The answer is easy: Unlike other cake batters you whip up, pour into a mold and bake, babka – like all yeast doughs – is our perishable high maintenance pastry: It must be kneaded, allowed to rise, rolled out, filled, tightly rolled, topped (or not) with streusel, baked, carefully stored.
+The answer is easy: Unlike other cake batters you whip up, pour into a mold and bake – like all yeast doughs – this is our perishable high maintenance pastry: It must be kneaded, allowed to rise, rolled out, filled, tightly rolled, topped (or not) with streusel, baked, carefully stored.
 A rough and conservative estimate makes babka-making a half-day affair, as opposed to a small fraction of that time for a batter cake, a tart, a batch of cookies or muffins.
 Needless to say, we don’t always have half a day to devote to making a dessert, but we always indulge our undying love for babka, and we always must have some now!

-In my opinion, what we want in a babka, whether homemade or store-bought, is beautifully described in the picture above: distinct and separate layers; light filling but still enough filling to be visible through all layers, which makes the dough the largest part of the babka, and the filling a wonderful garnish but just a garnish nonetheless; pleasantly sweet – but nowhere near as sweet as a batter cake – in the classical yeast cake tradition (too much sugar in the filling not only tastes uninteresting, but makes it objectionably sticky, and rushes all bottom layers together in an unappealing blurry bottom mess); filling must be smooth, not gritty (especially crucial in chocolate babka where we love a creamy filling); baked just long enough to develop a tender and flaky crust but not enough to toughen the inside crumb.
+In my opinion, what we want in a babka, whether homemade or store-bought, is beautifully described in the picture above: distinct and separate layers; light filling but still enough filling to be visible through all layers, which makes the dough the largest part of the pastry, and the filling a wonderful garnish but just a garnish nonetheless; pleasantly sweet – but nowhere near as sweet as a batter cake – in the classical yeast cake tradition (too much sugar in the filling not only tastes uninteresting, but makes it objectionably sticky, and rushes all bottom layers together in an unappealing blurry bottom mess); filling must be smooth, not gritty (especially crucial in chocolate babka where we love a creamy filling); baked just long enough to develop a tender and flaky crust but not enough to toughen the inside crumb.
 Last but not least, need I add, best chocolate quality.
 Rooting for the delicious new up and coming brand California Gourmet

-I recently caught – and passed on – the babka bug from a quasi-viral story on store-bought babka that intrigued me, not altogether positively, on Grubstreet: The Greens Babka Empire In the story you will find some revealing trivia about much internecine squabbling on the subject of which brands New York store-bought babka are most popular and why, but more intriguingly, about how a very institutional and barely average babka brand gets much more delicious to accommodate upscale stores’ private labels, following the said upscale stores’ specs, at a price: A slight to the Kosher public I find somewhat hard to swallow.
+I recently caught – and passed on – the babka bug from a quasi-viral story on store-bought babka that intrigued me, not altogether positively, on Grubstreet: The Greens Babka Empire In the story you will find some revealing trivia about much internecine squabbling on the subject of which brands New York store-bought babka are most popular and why, but more intriguingly, about how a very institutional and barely average brand gets much more delicious to accommodate upscale stores’ private labels, following the said upscale stores’ specs, at a price: A slight to the Kosher public I find somewhat hard to swallow.

 What followed was a social media avalanche of comments and opinions.
 Suddenly everyone turned into a babka aficionado, and it was comical to see as many people swearing by a certain brand as people proclaiming their aversion for it, and even more comical to see the reason for that brand’s popularity for some babka lovers also described as the very reason for that same brand’s unpopularity for some others.
 Either way, everyone had vehement opinions about their beloved babka!
 I myself kicked up my fair share of dust about it, so when Carly Stern at Jewish Week recently called me for an interview about New York Babka, I just knew I had it coming.
 Look out for the story, coming out soon!

-While I will not go into the many New York store-bought babka brands I have sampled with various degrees of enjoyment, I will happily share the great winner of my informal survey: I found that the New York store-bought babka brand that comes closest to a homemade babka was BabkaliciousByLana.
+While I will not go into the many New York store-bought brands I have sampled with various degrees of enjoyment, I will happily share the great winner of my informal survey: I found that the New York store-bought brand that comes closest to homemade was BabkaliciousByLana.
 Oh boy, we could not keep our hands off it! and did I mention my house is full of babka-obsessed people?
 Babkalicious owner Lana Steiner bakes her wonderful babkas (and several other classical Jewish favorite desserts: do check out her website) in a small kitchen, yet ships them everywhere and see to it that they arrive to their hungry and eager destinations perfectly fresh and in perfect shape.
-Lana lovingly and meticulously wraps her babkas with the same utmost care you would wrap a newborn baby right out of the maternity ward.
+Lana lovingly and meticulously wraps them with the same utmost care you would wrap a newborn baby right out of the maternity ward.

 Here is my own Recipe.
 I have devoted a separate post to the all-dairy and all-decadent Cheese Babka so the following recipe is strictly for the cinnamon and the chocolate one, even the jam.
 I trust you will appreciate my pulling off a perfectly delicious, natural and dairy-free babka.
 I have my mother in law Z”L to thank for passing on her superior baking standards, especially when it came to yeast pastries, for her magical kneading hand and for this ridiculously simple little secret: Do you want your yeast pastries to come out ethereally light and airy?
 The less sugar the better!

 Freezing babka: It freezes beautifully.
 When you make several loaves, leave out the loaf you will be serving, and tightly wrap and freeze the remaining loaves.
-Like all yeasted preparations, babka is as perishable as it is irresistible, and we all feel a compulsion to eat more so as not to “let it go to waste” (yeah right!).
+Like all yeasted preparations, it is as perishable as it is irresistible, and we all feel a compulsion to eat more so as not to “let it go to waste” (yeah right!).
 Here is my solution for pacing yourself: Slice the uneaten babka into serving portions, and wrap and freeze each portion separately.
 A serving you will take out of the freezer will thaw in just a few minutes; you can also microwave it very briefly (20-30 seconds max)